davetron5000/wtf-is-a-webpack/markdown/css.md

 {
   "match": "const HtmlPlugin",
   "insert_after": [
-    "const ExtractTextPlugin = require('extract-text-webpack-plugin');"
+    "const MiniCssExtractPlugin = require("mini-css-extract-plugin");"
   ]
 },
 {
   "match": "        use: 'css-loader'", "replace_with": [
-    "        use: ExtractTextPlugin.extract({",
+    "        use: ["
+    "          {"
+    "            loader: MiniCssExtractPlugin.loader"
+    "          },"
-    "          use: 'css-loader'",
+    "          'css-loader'",
-    "        })"
+    "        ]"
   ]
 }
 !END EDIT_FILE

-We also need to tell `ExtractTextPlugin` what name to use.
+We also need to tell `MiniCssExtractPlugin` what name to use.
 Because we want this file hashed, the same as our JavaScript, we'll need to specify some configuration in `webpack/dev.js` and `webpack/production.js`.
 Here's what `webpack/dev.js` will look like